 We want to do as much as possible to help those who are at risk to feel our worship service is safe to attend.
 We ask that everyone attending our gathered services abide by the following simple precautions.
 While the Texas state mandates on masks and capacity were recently ended by Governor Abbot, and the CDC has provided updated guidance regarding those who are fully vaccinated Denton Presbyterian Church will continue to follow the reasonable guidelines below out of an abundance of concern and love for those gathering together.

-Communion: Households will be invited, row by row, to receive the Lord’s Supper at the front of the room.
+Communion: Currently households will be invited, row by row, to receive the Lord’s Supper at the front of the room.
 Communion will be served in individual cups of wine and gluten/nut-free cracker.
 Participants will take the wine and cracker back to their seats so that we can allow proper distancing.
 We have adjusted how Elders administer the elements to minimize contact.
 This process may change as safety conditions allow.

 Distancing: We encourage everyone, while inside the sanctuary, to avoid gathering in groups (apart from their households, of course).
 Again, we do this to show concern and love for all those gathering to worship.

 This adjusted structure is “but for a season” and offered and observed out of our love for one another.
 We pray and look forward to the time when we will once again be able to worship God without wearing masks, with a heartfelt handshake, and closely greeting each other.
 Until that time, let us continue to “give thanks always and for everything to God the Father in the name of our Lord Jesus Christ” (Ephesians 5:20).”